briansimiyuj/doctor-appointment-app/README.md

     3. Create a MedicalHistoryTabHeader component and mount it on the Medical History Tab component
       a.
 Create a title for the tab

+    4. Retrieve `openAddModal` function from Medical History Context
+    5. Retrieve medical history items from Patient Details Context (`medicalConditions`, `allergies`, `medications`, `surgeries`)
+    6. Create a MedicalHistorySection component and mount it on the Medical History Tab component multiple times with different props:
+      a. `title` prop will be the title of the section
+      b. `items` prop will be the medical history items
+      c. `onAdd` prop will be the `openAddModal` function with the title of the section as argument

+    #### Medical History Section Component

+    Medical History Section will be used to display the medical history of the patient (allergies, medications, etc).
+It will be a reuseable component that can be used to display any medical history section.

+      1. Create a section title to display the title of the section and a button to add a new item

   ### Medical History Tab Context

   Medical History Tab context will be used to open and close the modals for adding, editing, and deleting medical history